 Here are a few ways to do that:

 Take a Mini Vacation

 With high gas prices and a recovering economy, many people are staying home this summer in place of a costly vacation.
 But that’s no reason to be depressed.
 Take a mini-road trip for a quick family getaway.
 For example, I live in the California desert, but in two hours or less I can drive to Big Bear and hike in the mountains, go sailing at the beach, or visit Los Angeles for some culture and night life.
 Visit a neighboring state, discover a new swimming spot, go camping, kayak in a lake with our Sea Kayak Explorer, or take a leisurely scenic drive somewhere new and exciting.
 With hundreds of national and state parks across the country, chances are you don’t live far from one that is loaded with fun activities.
 One year, my husband and I realized that we had never been to the Channel Islands even though we had lived in California most our lives.
 One of the best weekend trips ever!

 Learn a New Sport

 Whether learning a certain sport was a childhood dream or something that catches your fancy as an adult, it’s never too late to learn a new sport.
 Of course, if you’re older, get medical clearance from your doctor, be safe, and use common sense.
-Maybe you’ll want to continue the excitement of the World Cup by joining an adult soccer league or try hockey or cricket.
+Maybe you’ll want to continue the excitement of the World Cup by joining an adult soccer league or bet on IPL, try hockey or cricket.
 Take advantage of hiking and kayaking trips that combine physical activity with luxuries such as gourmet food and comfortable tents.
 Learn to surf, golf, mountain bike, or scuba dive.
 You’ll get into shape, learn new skills, increase your confidence, make new friends, and expand your horizons.

 Connect with Nature